zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 2.md

-# USER GUIDE FOR IT ADMIN
+# USER GUIDE FOR IT CONFIGURATION
 -----

 *Confidential Information Notice.*